teorossi82/jquery-multi-bar/README.md

 The plugin requires
 * [jQuery 1.4.1+](http://jquery.com)

-## What's new in v0.3.0?
+## What's new in v0.4.0?
-* Add bower's installation;
+* Fixed bug in multi-bar `type:cold` and `type:hot` for a miscalculation in the values of the multi-bar's blocks.
+* Add the option `thermometer` that show your multi-bar inside a simple and awesome thermometer.
+Works with all other options, so you can combine `thermometer:true` and `type:hot`, or `thermometer:true` and `size:small` (view section "Multi Bar Thermometer").
-* Add possibility to set class of all multi-bar's blocks and not only background color;
+* Add the possibility to hide all values of your multi-bar's block (view section "Settings - Hide all values of multi-bar's block"), or only some of them (view section "Settings - Set bar colors").
-* Add the field `shadow` in the options to set the shadow of your multi-bar;
-* Add the field `title` in the options of the legend to set a title to your multi-bar's legend;
-* Add style for legend.
-Now you can set the classes of the title and the items of your multi-bar's legend.

 ## Initialization & Usage
 1. copy `multibar.js` (or .min), `multibar.css` (or .min) and `multi-bar-icon` folder into your project